artefactual/archivematica-docs/user-manual/access/access.rst

 Digital objects uploaded to AtoM are added as children of the target description and are by default given the level of description of ``item``.
-It is possible to arrange your transfer to crate a hierarchy that AtoM will recognize by :ref:`arranging materials for AtoM <hierarchical-dip>` on the Appraisal or Ingest tab.
+It is possible to arrange your transfer to crate a hierarchy that AtoM will recognize by arranging materials for AtoM on the Appraisal tab.

 You can also :ref:`add descriptive metadata <add-metadata>` to your transfer using either the metadata form or the metadata CSV file.
 This descriptive